larry801/online_ocr/source/readme.md

 Accurate with information about text location.
 Currently 50 times a day.

-If you press NVDA+Shift+R or NVDA+Windows+R, you are using endpoints without any information about text location.
+If you press the gesture which only read result, you are using endpoints without any information about text location.
-If you press NVDA+Shift+Alt+R or NVDA+Windows+Alt+R, you are using endpoints with information about text location.
+If you press the gesture which shows an result viewer, you are using endpoints with information about text location.

 Though it provides a quite generous free quota, its website is Chinese only and not quite accessible.